-On February 16, 2021, a Kurdish Iraqi criminal court sentenced journalist Guhdar Zebari, to six years imprisonment on charges of destabilizing the security and stability of Iraq’s Kurdistan region.
-Zebari, who was arrested by Kurdish security forces in October 2020, is serving his sentence at the Asayish general directorate in Erbil.
+On February 16, 2021, a criminal court in Iraqi Kurdistan sentenced journalist Guhdar Zebari to six years imprisonment on charges of destabilizing the security and stability of Iraq’s Kurdistan region.
+Zebari, who was arrested by Kurdish security forces in October 2020, is serving a reduced sentence at the Asayish general directorate in Erbil.
 He is due to be released in February 2023.

 On October 22, 2020, Kurdish security forces in 13 vehicles raided Zebari’s house and arrested him, according to Hussein, Ayhan Saeed, the Dohuk representative of the Metro Center for Journalists’ Rights and Advocacy, a local press freedom group that also reported on the incident on its website, and news reports.
 Initially, no charges were disclosed in his case.

 In an interview with CPJ in May 2020, Zebari said he reported on a range of topics, including the alleged murders of people killed over freedom of expression or political activism in the Badinan region, Turkish airstrikes, corruption, embezzlement, and daily life for Kurds during the COVID-19 pandemic.
 Zebari previously worked for the opposition-affiliated broadcaster NRT, which Kurdish authorities have repeatedly harassed by raiding its offices and arresting its journalists.

 In the weeks leading up to the arrest Zebari had been “living in fear” and hiding because he had received threatening messages, Hussein told CPJ, but did not provide details about those messages.
 He believed Zebari had been targeted over his journalism, saying that, although he was unable to point to any specific articles prompting the arrest, the journalist was consumed with launching the Kurmanji-edition of Wllat and Wllat’s Kurmanji Facebook account.